pyro57/pyrosploit/README.md

 9. create download cradle one line generator

 # Installation
-You will need the following python libraries installed: termcolor after that for now that's pretty much it, once I get the encrpytion part done you'll need to generate the keys to use, which I'll cover here when I get that finished.
+You will need the following python libraries installed: termcolor, and RSA for communication encrpytion... not implemented yet. after that for now that's pretty much it, once I get the encrpytion part done you'll need to generate the keys to use, which I'll cover here when I get that finished.

 # Usage